gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2016-09/index.md

 <div style={{"overflow":"hidden","textOverflow":"ellipsis","display":"-webkit-box","WebkitLineClamp":10,"lineClamp":10,"WebkitBoxOrient":"vertical"}}>

   - Added a new `scheduled-lambda-job` module that can be used to run AWS Lambda on a periodic basis.
 This is useful for background jobs, such as taking snapshots of servers.
-- BUGFIX: The `configure-environment-for-gruntwork-module` now properly overwrites previous installs of Terraform, Packer, and Glide and doesn't get stuck asking for a user prompt.
+- BUGFIX: The `configure-environment-for-gruntwork-module` now properly overwrites previous installs of Terraform, Packer, and Glide and doesn&apos;t get stuck asking for a user prompt.

 </div>